SanAntonik/time_counter/README.md

         5.1) mean_std()

+USED THIRD-PARTY LIBRARIES:
+- matplotlib
+- seaborn
+- pandas

 PROGRAM STRUCTURE:
 time_counter.py - the main file of the program.
-The script is supposed to run from this file! playground.ipynb - the jupyter notebook where it's more comfortable to test new features .gitignore
+The script is supposed to run only from this file! playground.ipynb - the jupyter notebook where it's more comfortable to test new features .gitignore
 README.md - documentation file